TypeCellOS/BlockNote/examples/01-basic/08-shadcn/README.md

-# Basic Setup TODO
+# Use with ShadCN

-This example shows the minimal code required to set up a BlockNote editor in React.
+This example shows how you can integrate BlockNote with ShadCN, replacing the default Mantine UI with ShadCN components.

 **Relevant Docs:**